 Flashlights and Batteries

-A reliable flashlight is an essential item to include in your emergency kit.
+A reliable flashlight is an essential item to include in your senior emergency prepardeness kit.
 It serves as a valuable source of light during power outages or nighttime emergencies, ensuring your safety and visibility.

 By having a reliable flashlight with extra batteries in your emergency kit, you can navigate through darkness, signal for help, and perform tasks effectively, providing you with a sense of security and preparedness.